ing-jorgehv/QandAAnalyzerTextSample/README.md

-# QandAAnalyzerTextSample
+# QandAanalyzerTextSample
-Analyzer Text for Q&amp;A chat
+Analyzer Text for Q&A chat using python